nasa/opera-sds-pcm/tools/README.md

 | `derive_phased_frame_states.py <frames> <k>` | Emits a `frame_states` map for a new batch proc, taking the furthest cursor any previous batch proc reached per frame, naming which proc that was, and rewinding a legacy cursor that is not phase-aligned.
 Use this rather than hand-entering cursors. |
 | `reconstruct_phased_frame_states.py <frames> <k>` | Rebuilds `frame_states` from the compressed CSLC catalog when the `batch_proc` index was not snapshotted or not restored.
 Conservative — it reports what completed rather than what was submitted, so it never skips work. |
 | `validate_phased_frame_states.py <batch_proc.json>` | Checks every cursor in a batch proc file against the deployed burst database before you create it.
 A cursor inside a `historical_NN` phase must satisfy `(cursor - phase.start_pos) % k == 0`; a misaligned one quarantines the frame with a message that blames the phase rather than the cursor. |
+### When a frame finishes owing products

+A forward date leaves the walk as soon as its k-cycle state config reaches a **terminal** disposition, and a no-fire is terminal.
+So a frame can run its whole forward block, advance to 100%, let the batch proc self-disable, and still owe every one of those products — with `stalled_frames` empty, no failed job, and nothing else in the system saying so.

+The only thing that catches it is reconciling products against what the burst database owes:
+`disp_s1_campaign_status.py` reports those units as **MISSING** ("walk passed it, nothing ran, nothing will retry"), and `check_disp_s1_phases.py` fails its forward-product assertion.

+Recovering is two steps, because the walk cannot do it itself:

+1. Fix the cause.
+One seen in practice: acquisitions that only partially cover the frame — the burst database excludes them from `sensing_time_list`, but the cascade still writes cycle state configs for them, and the evaluator counts those as an unresolved gap in the lineage.
+   Flagging `metadata.blackout` on exactly those state configs clears it.
+Do **not** delete
+   them: the k-window falls back to the CSLC catalog for any date with no state config, and that path treats whatever bursts happen to be present as complete — turning a missing product into a wrong one.
+2. Re-drive the dates with `reevaluate_disp_s1_forward_kscs.py`, then confirm with `check_disp_s1_phases.py`.

 A note on concurrency, because the batch proc fields make it easy to guess wrong.
 Within a lineage, k-sets are sequential — each gates on the previous one's compressed CSLC.
 Across a gap they are not: the first k-set of a post-gap `historical_NN` phase starts a fresh lineage, is